 You can find repossessed cars under R50,000 in South Africa at car auctions.
-If you were to stretch your budget and look for repossessions for sale under R100,000 you will have a lot more options.
-But if fifty thousand rand is your budget then there are vehicles available.
+If you were to stretch your budget and look for vehicle repossessions for sale under R100,000 you will have a lot more options.
+But if fifty thousand rand is your buying budget then there are enough vehicles available to choose from.

 Repossessed cars under R50,000 can be bought at vehicle auctions in: